 ©3-6-2010 by Donna Cunningham, MSW

-How will your life change when Uranus moves into headstrong, headlong Aries?
+How has your life changed with Uranus in headstrong, headlong Aries?
 If you’re the least bit accident prone, you may need to be extra cautious, especially if your chart has major placements in the early degrees of the Cardinal signs Aries, Cancer, Libra, or Capricorn.

 However, I’ve studied accidents over the years and have reached some conclusions about why people have serious accidents.
 As I’ll share here, I believe that they can be prevented, but that involves making changes and heeding warning signals.